miha-stopar/crypto-notes/proofs2.md

 Now, what if party A (or any other party) loses its private key (A_priv)?

-Each session key s_f might be encrypted using T's public key (T_pub(s_f)) and sent to T. This means that T can decrypt all files and cannot be place in an untrusted domain (it plays the role of the trusted third party now).
+Each session key s_f might be encrypted using T's public key (T_pub(s_f)) and sent to T. This means that T can decrypt all files and cannot be placed in an untrusted domain (it plays the role of the trusted third party now).

 There were some techniques proposed how to prevent T from mass wiretapping, for example Encapsulated Key Escrow [2], however individual wiretapping is still possible.